China trade data lifts futures ahead of jobless claims

 Later in the day, data is expected to show U.S. jobless claims totaling a seasonally adjusted 3 million for the week ended May 2, down from 3.839 million in the prior week and marking the fifth straight weekly decrease in applications.

-Among early movers before the bell, PayPal Holdings Inc (PYPL.O) jumped 7.7% after the payment processor said it expected a strong recovery in payments volumes in the second quarter as social distancing drives more people to shop online.
+Among early movers before the bell, PayPal Holdings Inc jumped 7.7% after the payment processor said it expected a strong recovery in payments volumes in the second quarter as social distancing drives more people to shop online.

-Lyft Inc (LYFT.O) surged 14.9% as the ride-hailing company posted higher-than-expected revenue and vowed to further cut costs to become profitable.
+Lyft Inc surged 14.9% as the ride-hailing company posted higher-than-expected revenue and vowed to further cut costs to become profitable.

 Reporting by C Nivedita and Medha Singh in Bengaluru; Editing by Shounak Dasgupta